mtaberna/clean-blog-ghost-theme/README.md

 $ yarn dev
 ```

-Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.
+Now you can edit `/assets/css/` and `/assets/js/` files, which will be compiled to `/assets/built/` automatically.
+Files with *.min.* in the filename will be copied unprocessed.

 The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.